Subtitle Edit is a free (open source) editor for video subtitles - a subtitle editor :)

 On my blog you can download latest beta version and read about/discuss new features.

 Also, you can watch a few videos about installing and using Subtitle Edit.

 Dny238 has written a nice tutorial about Syncing Subtitles with Subtitle Edit :)

-A Subtitle Edit dll (Subtitle Edit Light Library) is available for programmers (LGPL licence).
+A Subtitle Edit dll (Subtitle Edit Light Library) is available for programmers (BSD New/Simplified license).
 Initially created and used by Sublight (a free Windows application for searching and downloading movie subtitles).